BenVeghte/PrusaConnect-Webcam/README.md

 ## Additional Notes

+All output from the script gets saved to a file using the python `logging` library which sends it to a file `{printer name from configuration file or script arguments}.log`

 Any commands I reference in this were tested on Ubuntu 24.04 LTS in bash.
 If you are doing this in another shell or OS, you might have to tweak the commands slightly, especially the ones where the proper libraries are installed

 Passing the `-c` or `--camera` argument only works on linux